Lucario4LyfeYT/RAFLAB/README.md

 RAFLAB is still under development at the moment so if an issue occurs create a new issue about it and I'll look into it

+RAFLAB is also very unoptimized at the moment, I plan to optimize code as much as possible in the future

 RAFLAB was made by me (qkms) and liamriley101

 RAFLAB (Recreate Avatar From Loaded Asset Bundle)